Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles: Production

-Reception
+Reception and legacy

 Initial release

 Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles premiered in the Directors' Fortnight of the 1975 Cannes Film Festival.
 It was initially met with mixed critical reception; many criticized it as a boring or meaningless exercise in minimalism, while others praised its visuals and use of time.
 The film's exposure and financial success in Europe helped Akerman to obtain funding for her 1978 film Les Rendez-vous d'Anna.
 Jeanne Dielman was not released in the United States until 1983.

 Upon its release, critic Louis Marcorelles called it the "first masterpiece of the feminine in the history of the cinema".
 Jonathan Rosenbaum defended the film's length and pace, saying that it "needs its running time, for its subject is an epic one, and the overall sweep ... trains one to recognize and respond to fluctuations and nuances.
 If a radical cinema is something that goes to the roots of experience, this is at the very least a film that shows where and how some of these roots are buried".
 Critic Gary Indiana said that "Akerman's brilliance is her ability to keep the viewer fascinated by everything normally left out of movies".
 B. Ruby Rich said that "never before was the materiality of woman's time in the home rendered so viscerally ...
 She invents a new language capable of transmitting truths previously unspoken".
 Marsha Kinder called it "the best feature that I have ever seen made by a woman".
 Akerman was reluctant to be seen as a feminist filmmaker, stating that "I don't think woman's cinema exists".